 Watch this video to understand some of the common grammatical mistakes people make.

 It’s best to proofread first through one of the tools and catch the most obvious mistakes in your email.
-Then, you should revise it once more by yourself for awkward syntaxes and making sure that every sentence is absolutely necessary.
+Then, you should revise it once more by yourself for awkward syntaxes and make sure that every sentence is absolutely necessary.

 You should also replace any overly complex words, slang and jargon.
 Then, go through it once more, word by word to catch any leftover mistakes.